ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 This step corresponds with [this](http://startapplabs.github.io/starting-with-ionic/#/28) slide of the **_presentation_**.

 ### Git & `ionic start`
 First we need to link this new Ionic project with our reference repo on github.
-Clone and checkout the initial commit of this repo so we can start working on the app:
+Clone and checkout the **_initial commit_** ([`e37d84e`](https://github.com/startapplabs/jsconfuy/commit/e37d84e49b3c46c2c04e2da436e8370e90578e33)) of this repo so we can start working on the app:
 - `git clone https://github.com/startapplabs/jsconfuy.git`
 - `cd jsconfuy`
 - `git checkout e37d84e`